 The GoGQ Bicycle and Pedestrian Plan was a community-driven effort that established the vision for biking and walking in Granite Quarry, identified ongoing needs and challenges, and developed recommendations for a multimodal system that will be safer and easier for all users.
 The GoGQ Bicycle and Pedestrian Plan provides the model for creating an accessible, multimodal community for everyone in the Town of Granite Quarry.

-On August 8, 2022, the Board of Aldermen adopted the GoGQ Bicycle and Pedestrian Plan.
+On August 8, 2022, the Board of Aldermen adopted the GoGQ Bicycle and Pedestrian Plan (begins on page 74 of the Board of Aldermen's July 11, 2022 agenda).